unicorn-wg/ohttp-charter/README.md

 The working group will define a format for any encryption keys that are needed.
 The working group will not describe how encryption keys are obtained.
-The working group will not define any methods for discoverying proxy or server endpoints; specific uses of the protocol will need to describe discovery methods or rely on configuration.
+The working group will not define any methods for discovering proxy or server endpoints; specific uses of the protocol will need to describe discovery methods or rely on configuration.